miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 # LLM Agents

-Over the last few weeks, I have been imparting in a full fledged couse on LLMs at my job at oga.ai.
+Over the last few weeks, I have been imparting in a full fledged course on LLMs at my job at oga.ai.
 It is a fast-pace, deep dive consisting on eight lessons of two hours each, and covers much of the current landscape of LLMs in the industry.
 This has been the first time I have done something like this, and considering I have prepared it fully on my own and that the alumni are professional engineers and data scientists I really am proud of the results.

 The fifth module of the course is about LLM agents, and it has been the most exciting one to prepare and teach, with the seventh about large multimodal models (LMMs) being a close second.
 Agents truly are a striking application of technology and the results that they can achieve are truly impressive.
 Even tough they are in beginning phase of development and they commit many errors and are difficult to control, so much so that there are few agents on production environment, they really shine with potential.